-- T-shirt design party.
-Bring a shirt you can repurpose for Day of Silence and decorate it with words and visuals, then wear it on the Day of Silence. - Drawing, painting, graphic design, etc. This has been the traditional outlet for Day of Silence and Breaking the Silence!
-And this is an activity you can do together with your GSA!
-Have a gallery walk of all the pieces submitted or showcase them when you table or your Breaking the Silence event. - Poetry and other forms of writing.
-Words have power, share and tell your story through creative and expressive writing.
-The Day of Silence theme My Silence, My Story can be the writing prompt.
+- T-shirt design party: Bring a shirt you can repurpose for Day of Silence and decorate it with words and visuals, then wear it on the Day of Silence. - Drawing, painting, graphic design etc.: This has been the traditional outlet for Day of Silence and Breaking the Silence, and it's an activity you can do with your GSA!
+Have a gallery walk of all the pieces submitted or showcase them when you table or during your Breaking the Silence event. - Poetry and other forms of writing: Words have power.
+Share your story through creative and expressive writing.
+The Day of Silence theme My Silence, My Action can serve as the writing prompt.
 You can also do this with your GSA or group of friends.
-Share your work with each other in this silent activity. - Dance and movement art.
-Body movement in all of its forms is an empowering expressive outlet.
-This is an opportunity to connect what it means to feel erased, silenced, empowered, resilient through body movement. - Zine making party!
-Check out the National Student Council's Zine and share it!
-You can also create your own Zine as a group while on a video call with each other.
-Connect with the closest GLSEN Chapter to you and share your Zine!
-They can share it on their social and if you tag @GLSEN and use the hashtag #DayofSilence and #BreakingTheSilence, you could be featured on GLSEN national's social media outlets! - Make Signs!
-Create large or mini protest signs for the Day of Silence.
-Find a slogan that works for you like "Stop Silencing and Erasing LGBTQ+ Students!" or "LGBTQ+ Representation Now!" - Make Buttons.
-Make Day of Silence and Breaking the Silence buttons to wear and give out to folks participating.
-If you do not have buttons try printing stickers with the graphic design on the GLSEN webpage.
+Share your work with each other in this silent activity. - Dance and movement art: Body movement in all of its forms is an empowering expressive outlet.
+This is an opportunity to connect what it means to feel erased, silenced, empowered, resilient through body movement. - Zine making party: Check out the National Student Council's Zine and share it!
+You can also create your own zine as a group.
+Connect with the closest GLSEN Chapter to you and share your zine!
+They can share it on their social media.
+If you tag @GLSEN and use the hashtag #DayofSilence and #BreakingTheSilence, you may be featured on GLSEN national's social media platforms! - Make Signs Create large or mini protest signs for the Day of Silence.
+Find a slogan that works for you such as "Stop Silencing and Erasing LGBTQ+ Students!" or "LGBTQ+ Representation Now!" - Make Buttons Make Day of Silence and Breaking the Silence buttons to wear and give out to folks participating.
+If you do not have buttons, try printing stickers with the graphic design on the GLSEN Day of Silence page.